Rui Pedro Teixeira Mendonça

 Rui Pedro Teixeira Mendonça (born 28 January 1987) is a Portuguese child who went missing on 4 March 1998 in Lousada, northern Portugal.
 Mendonça was 11 years old and riding his bicycle outside near his home when he disappeared.
 The subsequent police investigation was criticized by both the media and by the missing boy's family.
 Mendonça's whereabouts remain unknown, and he was declared legally dead in 2019.

-Last known activities
+History

+Disappearance

 On 4 March 1998, at around 2:00 PM, Mendonça took his bicycle and cycled to his mother's workplace, located near the family home.
 He had asked his mother for permission to spend the afternoon riding in a car "with his friend Afonso" (Afonso Dias), a 22-year-old lorry driver.
 Mendonça's mother denied the request, and told him to go play in an abandoned lot outside her office.